 Step 2: Press the Windows + R keys simultaneously, which opens the Run command.
 In the Run window, enter the following:

 Step 3: Click OK.
 Right-click on either Usbaapl64.inf or Usbaapl.inf.
 Next, click Install.
-Lastly, disconnect your iPhone, restart your PC, then restart the PC and reconnect your iPhone before opening iTunes.
+Lastly, disconnect your iPhone, restart your PC, and reconnect your iPhone before opening iTunes.

 Go to Apple Support